DeniseFranke/label-insight-problem1/README.md

-#Problem 1 ­ Missing Letters

-## 1. Import source code into Eclipse
-### Maven

-Menu **File –> Import –> Maven –> Existing Maven Projects**

-Browse to your source code location

-Click **Finish** button to finish the importing

-## 3. Run the example

-mvn test

-All the source code are described in: [JUnit 5 and Spring Boot Example](https://howtoprogram.xyz/2017/09/12/junit-5-spring-boot-example/)

 # Problem 1 - Pangram Utility - Missing Letters
 The sentence "A quick brown fox jumps over the lazy dog" contains every single letter in the alphabet.
 Such sentences are called pangrams.
 You are to write a method